-Located right in the middle of Entertainment District, Montecito Restaurant – owned by famed Canadian director Ivan Reitman and Toronto-based Innov8 Hospitality – takes cues from California with a fresh cuisine that relies on locally sourced ingredients.
+This place is located right in the middle of Entertainment District.
+Owned by famed Canadian director Ivan Reitman and Toronto-based Innov8 Hospitality – takes cues from California.
+With a fresh cuisine that relies on locally sourced ingredients.
 The sprawling spot’s west coast-inspired menu changes seasonally and is packed full of the best in Canadian produce, meats, and seafood.

 96 Tecumseth St.

-A solid option for the carnivorous (and somewhat adventurous) set, Beast – located in the King West ‘hood – takes a farm-to-table approach with its menu of interesting snack and meal options.
+A solid option for the carnivorous (and somewhat adventurous) set.
+Beast is located in the King West ‘hood.
+It takes a farm-to-table approach with its menu of interesting snack and meal options.
 You’ll find everything from local sources in this weekly-changing menu.
 Take advantage of a discounted snack and drink menu Wednesday through Saturday 5pm-7pm.

 730 Queen St. East

-At Leslieville’s Ruby Watchco, you’ll find a four-course prix-fix dinner menu that changes nightly, created by celebrity chefs Lynn Crawford and Lora Kirk, using seasonal offerings from local producers.
+At Leslieville’s Ruby Watchco, you’ll find a four-course prix-fix dinner menu that changes nightly.
+Created by celebrity chefs Lynn Crawford and Lora Kirk, it uses seasonal offerings from local producers.
 If you’re looking for a reliable, refined yet comforting dinner party vibe, you’ll find it here.

 45 Colborne St.

-Located in the St. Lawrence Market neighbourhood, Woods Restaurant is distinctively Canadian right down to its Canadian artist-filled playlists.
-Using only homegrown ingredients, the restaurant sources from local providers, with things like sockeye from British Columbia, Nova Scotia lobster, Alberta bison, and dairy products from Ontario.
+Located in the St. Lawrence Market neighbourhood, Woods Restaurant is distinctively Canadian.
+Right down to its Canadian artist-filled playlists.
+Using only homegrown ingredients, the restaurant sources from local providers.
+Ingredients like sockeye from British Columbia, Nova Scotia lobster, Alberta bison, and dairy products from Ontario.
 The lettuce and sprouts couldn’t be fresher – they’re grown in the restaurant’s main dining room.

 1627 Dupont St.

-Over in the Junction, the intimate, cool kid-filled Farmhouse Tavern serves up a constantly changing menu that is packed with locally sourced ingredients, along with local craft beers and artisanal wines.
-The farm-to-table theme is also reflected in rustic, welcoming décor that offers a rural Ontario townhouse feel that’s laced with an edgier, urban vibe.
+Over in the Junction, the intimate, cool kid-filled Farmhouse Tavern serves up a constantly changing menu.
+It’s packed with locally sourced ingredients, along with local craft beers and artisanal wines.
+The farm-to-table theme is also reflected in rustic, welcoming décor.
+It offers a rural Ontario townhouse feel that’s laced with an edgier, urban vibe.

 488 Wellington St. West

-Perhaps one of the original players on the city’s farm-to-table scene, Wellington Street’s Marben Restaurant has become a Toronto mainstay, having just celebrated its ten-year anniversary.
-While once known as more of a late-night party spot, Marben has evolved in recent years to find its place as an ingredients-driven, Toronto-inspired gastropub and refined watering hole.
+This restaurant is perhaps one of the original players on the city’s farm-to-table scene.
+Wellington Street’s Marben Restaurant has become a Toronto mainstay.
+While once known as more of a late-night party spot, Marben has evolved in recent years.
+Today it finds place as an ingredients-driven, Toronto-inspired gastropub and refined watering hole.

 463 Danforth Ave

-The Danforth’s Fiorentina Restaurant – which moved to a new, larger location earlier this year – is run by passionate husband-and-wife team Alex Chong and Tina Leckie, who are committed to serving only local ingredients made from scratch, in-house in their weekly-changing menu.
+The Danforth’s Fiorentina Restaurant is run by passionate husband-and-wife team Alex Chong and Tina Leckie.
+Together they commit to serving only local ingredients made from scratch, in-house in their weekly-changing menu.
 They’re so committed, in fact, that they have even taken on the City of Toronto in a fight to use fresh local heritage eggs.

 550 Bayview Ave

-After a hike or visit to the farmers’ market at the Evergreen Brick Works, you can stop to enjoy a fresh, farm-to-table meal at Café Belong, located in the centre of it all.
-More of a brunch spot than dinner (but dinner is reliable too), the sunny spot’s menu includes everything from an assortment of salads and a daily shakshuka, to seared scallops, a black bean tostada, and sides like mac and cheese or an artisanal cheeseboard.
+After a hike or visit to the farmers’ market at the Evergreen Brick Works, you can stop to enjoy a fresh, farm-to-table meal at Café Belong.
+Located in the centre of it all this place is more of a brunch spot than dinner (but dinner is reliable too).
+The sunny spot’s menu includes everything.
+From an assortment of salads and a daily shakshuka, to seared scallops, a black bean tostada, and sides like mac and cheese or an artisanal cheeseboard.

 124 Danforth Ave

-The Danforth’s Globe Bistro defines itself by its focus on fresh, seasonal and local ingredients from across the country, with a mandate to “Think Global, Eat Local.”
-To celebrate Canada 150, the restaurant currently features a summer menu of regionally inspired dishes from coast-to-coast, all made with local ingredients (naturally).
+The Danforth’s Globe Bistro defines itself by its focus on fresh, seasonal and local ingredients from across the country.
+It has a mandate to “Think Global, Eat Local.”
+For Canada 150, the restaurant featured a summer menu of regionally inspired dishes from coast-to-coast.
+All made with local ingredients (naturally).

 1710 Queen St. West

-As its name would suggest, Parkdale’s Italian-inspired spot Local Kitchen sources all of its meats, dairy, produce, and wine from Ontario farms.
-The small but well-curated menu has made repeat customers out of foodies, with its selection of carefully chosen meats and cheeses and comforting pasta dishes.
+As its name would suggest, Parkdale’s Italian-inspired spot sources all its meats, dairy, produce, and wine from Ontario farms.
+The small but well-curated menu has made repeat customers out of foodies.
+With its selection of carefully chosen meats and cheeses and comforting pasta dishes.
 Fun fact: The Front-of-house/resident wine expert, Michael Sangregorio also manages the restaurant garden in King, Ontario.